Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ### 2.1 A Possible End Goal

+If we were to follow through on development of this code to a full blown online system, what would the target be?

-A system that can be used by large numbers of users evaluating large numbers of statements, marking them as to their behavioral/non-behavioral characteristics.
+How about a system that can be used by large numbers of users evaluating large numbers of statements, marking them as to their behavioral/non-behavioral characteristics.
 Statistics automatically collected to decide which statements are behavioral in what ways; which statements might be modified to be behavioral, and in what ways.
 Inter-observer agreements by statement and characteristic.
 Graphs of various types to analyze quality of classifications, training needs, etc.

 System would, itself learn to make such classifications and corrections, with feedback from well trained humans.

+But that is a possible end goal.
+Not a starting point.

 ### 2.2 A Practical Starting Point

-A simple prototype, single-user, desktop app.
-Present statements and classification criteria, and collects user responses per statement.
-Goal: development of overall interaction style.
+It is best to start small, and focus on the core logic.
+We will focus on the main "engine" of the application, that is, the model.
+See [Major Software Components](#4-major-software-components), below.

+This means that there will be no user interface to start with.
+Part of the reason is the amount of time it would require to prepare such an interface.
+It should be a separate "sprint".

 ### 2.3 A Practical Enhancement

+Add a GUI to present statements and classification criteria, and collects user responses per statement.

 Add user login and record/track responses to each stimuli per user in a local database.
 Simple graphs and tables showing results.